hunterdquant/CS452/Project2/README.txt

   and it quickly became a lot of code.
 I would have moved stuff to different files, but I've been strapped for time with finals and pre-internship necessities.
   As a result the code is not as documented as I would normally like.

+The conclusion:
+  I'm really happy with this animation.
+The only problem I have is with the interaction with the reflection map.
+But once I get that taken car of I think this will be a great project to embed into my website.